UsamaHussain000111/PizzaCorner/README.md

 It was the first ever website I have ever made, so the code is a bit messy.
 Made during 2nd semester in web engineering project.
 It is a static site, We were only required to made front end.
 Built by using HTML, CSS and a little bit of JS.
-FOR EMPLOYERS:
-If you are intrested in my php code, kindly visit my 'CitySport' repository.